PedroZappa/42_push_swap/README.md

 > - If `argc` is greater than 4, meaning there are more than three elements in `stack_a`:
 >	- The stack is sorted using `ft_sort_stack()`.

-> [!Important]
+> [!Note]
 >
-> We'll get into more detail about how these subroutines work later in the algorithm description section.
+> We'll get into more detail about how these subroutines work in the algorithm description section.
 ___

 ## Freeing the Stacks